libbymiller/pi-frame/README.md

 For the Zero, [follow these instructions](http://blog.gbaman.info/?p=791)

-For Pi3, I usually use an ethernet and System preferences -> Sharing -> Internet sharing, and then ssh in as pi@raspberrypi.local - or you could use a screen and keyboard / mouse.
+For Pi3, I usually use an ethernet cable to connect my laptop and the Pi and then go to System preferences -> Sharing -> Internet sharing, and then ssh in as pi@raspberrypi.local - or you could use a screen and keyboard / mouse.

 ## Change hostname, password, add wifi